-The analytics panel on the left and the chart on the right showing the volume of the error.
+The Analytics Pane on the left and the Event Chart on the right reflecting the volume of the error.

-The call stack pane shows you the chain of methods within the JVM leading to the error.
-The topmost method denotes the last method on non 3rd party code within your application leading to the error.If the method contains a it means variable state has been captured for by the JVM micro-agent.
+The Call Stack pane displays the chain of methods within the JVM leading up to the event.
+The first method in line is the last method on a non 3rd party code within your application.
+The icon in the method indicates that the variable state has been detected by the JVM micro-agent.

-The source code view shows you by default a decompiled Java version of the bytecode which was executing within the JVM at the moment of error.
-You can hover any highlighted variable to see its value and jump to see its full contents within the variable grid.
+By default, the Source Code View shows a decompiled Java version of the bytecode executing within the JVM at the moment of error.
+Hover over any highlighted variable to display its value and jump to see its full contents within the variable grid.
 The row in which the error occurred is highlighted, as depicted below.

-You can also easily configure OverOps to use your own source code instead of decompiling it from the JVM.
+When configured, OverOps uses the original source code instead of decompiling it from the JVM.

 Search the source code or the variable grid for any variable name or value using Search Variables.
 Click here to learn more about variable search.

-The variable state grid shows the value of the variables and objects accessible from the method.
-Objects can be explored up to five levels deep into the heap.
-Click the "..." ellipsis button next to every object to see its entire contents as a JSON object and copy it to the clipboard.
+Recorded Variables displays the variable values and objects accessible from the method.
+Objects can be explored up to five levels deep into the code.
+Click the button that appears when hovering over the object, to view its contents as a JSOB.
+The content can be copied to the clipboard.

-The variable grid contains all local variables and parameters (including "this" in non-static methods).
-The first method also contains thread-local variables defined for this thread as well as Logback, SLF4J and Log4J Mapped Diagnostics Context (MDC) values.
+The Recorded Variables pane contains all local variables and parameters (including "this" in non-static methods).
+The first method also contains thread-local variables defined for this thread as well as SLF4J and Log4J Mapped Diagnostics Context (MDC) values.
 These MDC objects are often too large, for the full set of data to be available in the log, the micro-agent, however, is able to capture and record the entire object.

-In some use cases, such as asynchronous message passing, these MDC objects contain a key-value map of recorded requests, initial servlet information, and much more.
-These can be seen in any OverOps snapshot, and provide better visibility to the source of the bad request.
-This is very helpful extended visibility feature since back tracing the source of a bad request in an asynchronous environment is a known challenge.
+In some use cases, such as asynchronous message passing, these MDC objects contain a key-value map of the recorded requests, initial servlet information, and much more.
+They can be seen in any OverOps snapshot, and provide better visibility to the source of the bad request.
+This provides helpful extended visibility feature since back tracing the source of a bad request in an asynchronous environment is a known challenge.

-The Log View shows the last 250 log statements leading up to the error.
-As these statements are collected directly from JVM memory you can see any DEBUG, TRACE or INFO statements regardless of whether or not they were logged to file.
+The Log View displays the last 250 log statements leading up to the event.
+Since the log statements are collected directly from JVM memory, any DEBUG, TRACE or INFO statements are visible regardless of whether or not they were logged to file.

 Click here to learn more about the Log View.

-The actions toolbar provides you with a set of capabilities to share, mark and search through the contents of this error analysis.
+The Actions toolbar provides a set of capabilities to share, mark and search through the error analysis contents:

-- Send to JIRA - enables you to create a new JIRA issues for this error linking directly to the source, stack state and statistics behind this error.
-Click here to learn more about JIRA integration.
+- Send to Jira - Create a new Jira issue for an event linking it directly to the source, stack, state and statistics.
+Click here to learn more about Jira integration.

-- Hide - marks this error with "Hide", which means it will no longer appear in dashboard event list and chart.
-Furthermore, the micro-agents will no longer capture error analysis snapshots for it.
-It will appear under the "Archive" label in the dashboard where it can be-unhidden.
+- Hide - Hide the event from the Dashboard Events List and Chart.
+Furthermore, the micro-agents will no longer capture snapshots for this event.
+The event will appear under the "Archive" label in the Dashboard from which it can be unhidden.
 Click here to learn more about hiding errors.

-- Edit Note - This enables you to attach a note to this error and share it with your teammates by tagging them.
-They will be alerted via email.
+- Add/Edit Note - Attach a note to an event and share it with your teammates about which they are notified by email.
 Click here to learn more about sharing with teammates.